deanishe/alfred-convert/README.md

 It doesn't matter if there is a space between the quantity and the units or not.
 Alfred-Convert will tell you if it doesn't understand your query or know the units.

 Actioning an item (selecting it and hitting `↩`) will copy it to the clipboard.
 Using `⌘+L` will display the result in Alfred's large text window, `⌘+C` will copy the selected result to the clipboard.

 Use `convinfo` to view the built-in help file, view/search the list of supported currencies, change the number of decimal places shown in conversions, or edit your custom units.

 ## Supported units ##

 Currently, Alfred-Convert only supports [the units][pintunits] understood by the underlying [Pint][pintdocs] library plus [currencies](#supported-currencies) and a handful of additional units.

 You can [your own custom units](#adding-custom-units) to the workflow.
-If youthink they'd be useful to everyone, please create a corresponding
-[GitHub issue][ghissues] to request addition as a default unit or submit a [pull request][ghpulls].
+If you think they'd be useful to everyone, please create a corresponding [GitHub issue][ghissues] to request addition as a default unit or submit a [pull request][ghpulls].

 ### Supported currencies ###